juftin/adjuftments/README.md

 of each month.
 So what makes `adjuftments` different from your Excel spreadsheet?
 Mainly, `adjuftments` is built on top of `splitwise` and `airtable`, which helps it do some pretty cool stuff.
 Secondly, at any given point during the month you can compare your spending with where you planned to be, `adjuftments` will help you save money.
+Lastly, `adjuftments` has a few other handy features including monthly spending categorization, stock portfolio price syncing, handy visualizations, and helpful push notifications built on `pushover`.

+## What's under the hood?

 `adjuftments` has been a personal project of mine for the past few years.
 It started out as a Google Sheet with some painful VLOOKUP functions built into it.
 Today, `adjuftments` is a multi-container